jinghuazhao/COVID-19/HGDP/README.md

 plink --merge-list keep.list --out keep
 ```

-where `keep.dat` contains variants derived from HGI variants (117,220).
+where `keep.dat` contains variants derived from HGI variants.

 A call is made with `keep.sh`.